django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 <img src="https://signalvnoise.com/images/newbp-users.png">

-Opening for cross-site request forgery
+GET modifying server state is an easy opening for cross-site request forgery.

 ---
+## CSRF

+Can you submit information as an authenticated user from a different domain?

+Note:
+- Any questions on CSRF?
+- We'll go through a POST-based scenario and how Django protects against this in the practical and review later.

+---
-## Directory Traversal
+## Directory Traversal and Remote Code Execution

 <img src="http://www.mit.edu/~asheesh/sec-talk/moinmoin.png">

 Note:
- - Subset of improper authorization checking
+ - Subset of improper authorization checking and dependency permissions.
+ - MoinMoin is a wiki engine.
+The Python and Debian wikis both used to use this software.
+ - It had an extensive set of plugins, including one called TWikiDraw, that allowed you to create and edits drawings for the wiki.

 ---

+## TWikiDraw

 <img src="http://twiki.org/p/pub/Plugins/TWikiDrawPlugin/screenshot.png">